isaacabraham/mbrace-arm/README.md

 * Requires PowerShell currently.
 This could be removed using the .NET ARM SDK
 * As this implementation of MBrace runs in a web job in the Azure App Service, it does not have admin privileges.
 Therefore, it cannot retrieve PerfMon counters for the purposes of metrics e.g. ``ShowWorkers()``.
+* Limited cluster and node sizes - maximum of 20 Extra Large nodes.